You will need to hold a Crown lease or licence if you intend to use or occupy Crown Land within Tasmania.

 A lease can be granted for any purpose that the Agency sees fit.
-Generally leases are issued where longer-term commercial activities are proposed, for example:
+Leases are generally issued where longer-term commercial activities are proposed or there are existing buildings or structures on the Crown Land.
+Examples include:

 - sporting facilities.